arav06/aws-fundies/aws-management-concepts.md

 ### Top 3 ways to lower an AWS Bill

 * Terminating underutilized EC2 instances
-* Terminating underutilized EBS instances
+* Deleting underutilized EBS drives
 * In S3 Buckets, you can use intelligent tiering which will make it easy to get into the bucket.
 We can change it to in-frequent access tiering.
 It will cost more to get to it but costs less to store.
+In-frequent tiering is used to store files which are rarely accessed.
 In an average business, only 20% of data in a bucket is regularly used.

   ### Quiz